danarmulder/dog_play_date_V2/README.md

 # PuppyLove App

 This Application is built on Rails 4.1.8, Ruby version 2.1.3.
 You can see this application live at puppyplaydate.co.
+Sign in with email: test@test.com, password: 12345678 to see the full functionality.

 We used Rest Client and Nokogiri for webscraping for dog park information.
 We created a rake task to perform this web scraping and seed the database.
 The rake task can be completed with: rake scrape:parks